allmyservos/allmyservos/README.md

 To get started, make sure the directory which contains this file is copied to the SD card of your Raspberry Pi, open a terminal, change to this directory and run `sudo python GUI.py`

-To install straight from the terminal on an Pi (with internet connection):
+To install straight from the terminal on a Pi (with internet connection):

 ```
 git clone https://github.com/allmyservos/allmyservos.git